Tungipara Upazila

-Tungipara (টুঙ্গিপাড়া) is an upazila of Gopalganj District in the Division of Dhaka, Bangladesh.
-It is the birthplace of Bangabandhu Sheikh Mujibur Rahman, the founder of independent Bangladesh and his grave is also here.
-In 1995 it became an Upazila.
+Tungipara (টুঙ্গিপাড়া) is an upazila of Gopalganj District in Dhaka Division, Bangladesh.
+It is the birthplace of Sheikh Mujibur Rahman, the first President of Bangladesh.
+In 1995, it was carved out of Gopalganj Sadar Upazila to become an upazila.

 Etymology

 There is a legend that this area used to be flooded.
 Some saints who practiced Islam relocated to this area from Persia.
 They started living in this area by making canopied houses at low cost.
 Such houses are called "Tong" in Bengali hence the name of the place is Tungipara (Tungi+para).
 "Para" means neighborhood.

 Geography

 Tungipara is located at 22.9000°N 89.8833°E on the north-eastern bank of the Modhumoti River.
 It is the most southern upazila of Gopalganj District.
-To the north is Gopalganj Sadar, the east is Kotalipara, on the south Nazirpur and in the west is Chitalmari Upazila of Bagerhat District.
-Tungipara Upazila has 16,030 households and a total area of 127.25 km2.
+To the north is Gopalganj Sadar, the east is Kotalipara Upazila, on the south Nazirpur Upazila in Pirojpur District and in the west is Chitalmari Upazila of Bagerhat District.
+Tungipara Upazila has 20,575 households and a total area of 128.53 km2.

-The famous river Madhumati divides Tungipara from Bagerhat District & also the divider of Dhaka-khulna division.
+The famous river Madhumati divides Tungipara from Bagerhat District.